joseriveraphd/cyclistic_r_tableau/README.md

 The insights and recommendations presented here are supported by exploratory data analysis.
 By requiring casual users to register with e-mail, we can keep track of the user journey from casual use to annual membership.
-This will provide more insight into the summer trends identified above.

-Furthermore, creating an e-mail newsletter can influence conversions by providing value to casual riders by identifying recreational events in Chicago’s tourist areas (such as Navy Pier, where the popular Streeter Dr station is located).
+I propose an e-mail newsletter to influence conversions.

-Annual membership can also be promoted and retention strategies for members are also possible - such as information on lunch hour specials.
+Clustering the populations of casual riders and annual members based on geospatial and hourly trends allows us to target riders based on their current journey (recreational use vs workday use).

 The recommendations presented here provide summarized findings after data cleaning, analysis, and visualization.
 For the entire code, see